-My favourite part of the Closet Consultation process is at the end, when I have the opportunity to style your clothing in ways you’ve never worn and in return, make you feel like you've never felt before.
+My favourite part of the Closet Audit process is at the end, when I have the opportunity to style your clothing in ways you’ve never worn and in return, make you feel like you've never felt before.
 It's a challenge I love because I'm not dressing you the way that I want to dress you–I'm dressing you for YOU.
 I use all the knowledge I've gathered in our time together and package up your uniqueness in the form of an outfit that leaves you feeling just like your fabulous self.

 She had too much clothing as a result of her mom working at a liquidation store and bringing her home clothes without asking.
 She wanted a more manageable wardrobe but didn't know what to keep or let go of.
 She wanted to have a closet full of clothes she loved and knew how to wear.

 She was uninspired due to the overwhelming amount of clothing and kept reaching for the same outfits.
 She wanted to get back to loving her style and her body but needed a boost of inspiration within her wardrobe.
 She wanted to learn new ways to wear her favourite pieces.